 In this case, they will either need to make an arrangement with Services Australia to pay back the debt or make a private, legally binding arrangement with their ex.

 Child Support Payments in Australia

-Services Australia (previously Centrelink) is responsible for administering the child support assessment scheme in Australia.
+Services Australia (previously Centrelink) is responsible for administering Australia’s child support assessment scheme.

-Generally, your financial obligations when it comes to child support payments will be determined by looking at two factors.
+Generally, your financial obligations regarding child support payments will be determined by looking at two factors.

-Firstly, your previous year’s tax return will be used to estimate what your income for the upcoming year will be.
-Making sure you lodge accurate up to date tax returns will ensure your child support payments are proportional to your actual income and you don’t end up paying more than your fair share.
+Firstly, your previous year’s tax return will be used to estimate your income for the upcoming year.
+Ensuring you lodge accurate, up-to-date tax returns will ensure your child support payments are proportional to your actual income and you don’t end up paying more than your fair share.

 Secondly, Services Australia will look at the division of care between the children’s parents or guardians.

-The Bankruptcy Act 1966 contains specific provisions relating to when the parent or legal guardian of a child becomes bankrupt in Australia.
+The Bankruptcy Act 1966 contains specific provisions for when a child’s parent or legal guardian becomes bankrupt in Australia.
 The aim of these is to protect the rights of a child to receive ongoing financial support.

-If there is proof you have child support liabilities, this debt is treated differently to most other debt under the Bankruptcy Act.
+If there is proof you have child support liabilities, this debt is treated differently than most other debts under the Bankruptcy Act.

 - A maintenance agreement.